ShinChven/vertex-ai-proxy/README.md

 ### Deployment

-You can use the docker iamge to deploy the proxy server.
+You can use the docker image to deploy the proxy server.

 ```bash
 docker pull shinchven/vertex-ai-proxy